davidyao2011/david-site/README.md

-# gatsby-starter-prologue
+# David-Site

-Gatsby.js V2 starter template based on Prologue by HTML5 UP
+Personal site built by David Yao - Gatsby

 For an overview of the project structure please refer to the [Gatsby documentation - Building with Components](https://www.gatsbyjs.org/docs/building-with-components/).